Get us in your inbox

 • Finsbury Park

-Recently, a crowdfunder raised more than £80,000 to save this shop.
 London’s first Black bookshop has played a crucial role in Black literary life since it was founded in 1966.
-It stocks Caribbean, Black British, African and African-American authors, and it runs its own publishing house to nurture new talent.
+You can see proof of that in just how much the community rallied around the store in 2022 when, under the threat of closure, admirers raised more than £80,000 save to it.
+Not only does New Beacon stock works by Caribbean, Black British, African and African-American authors, it also runs its own publishing house, through which it nurtures new talent.

 • Shopping